SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

     Example response:

     `"Thu May 29 2016 17:35:24 GMT-0500 (Central Standard Time)"`

+1. R40. **Retrieve system MAC address(es)**.
+The testing application will invoke this to assist in diagnostics.
+It is difficult to rely on source IP addresses to distinguish between end user machines within our testing servers as firewalls/NATs/Proxies are commonly in use at the schools.
+The MAC addresses allow us to distinguish end client machines behind a common firewall for diagnostics purposes.

+	`string[] browser.security.getMACAddress()`

+     Example response:

+     `"['00','55','65','C0','00','EA']"`

 #### Audio Recorder
 *NOTE: All recorder APIs should follow W3C's Web Audio API (https://www.w3.org/TR/webaudio/).*